Beckendrof/intent-classification/README.md

 # DistilBERT Transformer model for Multi-class Classification
-For this project I have pre-trained a DistilBERT transofrmer model to perform intent classification.
-This model can be finetuned and retrained with a custom dataset if required.
+For this project I have finetuned a DistilBERT transofrmer model to perform intent classification.

 ## Prerequisities

-The dataset used for pretraining comprises of 84 classes of general conversational responses.
+The dataset used for finetuning comprises of 84 classes of general conversational responses.
 This dataset however can be discarded and a new dataset can be used in place.
 Just make sure to change the `file_name` variable in the `train.py` file to the name of your csv file.
 The dataset is in csv format and should contain two columns titled `text` and `intent`.

 Before running the `train.py` file make sure to clear all the files from the `models` folder.